How To Cook a Turkey Like a Boss

 How to Cook a Turkey Like a Boss

-The next step?
-Try it yourself.
-Cook the turkey and enjoy an incredible family meal, along with the leftovers that will leave you with a few days of microwavable turkey dinners!
+Cook the turkey and enjoy an incredible family meal, then pack up the leftovers for a few days of microwavable turkey dinners!

 I have included affiliate links for your convenience.